abigailforeman1/sei-project-4/README.md

 I enjoyed illustrating all the cartoons for this project and putting a personal touch on it.
 We also used Bootstrap for the styling framework which was new for both of us and fun to play around with.

+## Key learnings:
+1. The versatility of using Boolean logic

+The use of Boolean's answered a lot of problems in our project.
+One fun use was randomly deciding whether our player's luck was true or false, and this determining which path of the story they take.

+2. Using React to build a game

+This project demonstrated how perfectly suited React is for building a multiple choice game or quiz.
+We were able to store the interview questions and their multiple choice answers in state and use this data when needed.
+We could also easily pass through the players score as props to other components of the project and use this to find their outcome of the game.

 ## Challenges and future improvements:

 Manipulating django's abract user model proved to be a challenge.